zulip/zulip/templates/zerver/help/search-for-messages.md

 before you joined the stream (or organization) or those sent to public streams you are not subscribed to.

-By default, Zulip searches messages in your personal history, i.e. the messages you actually received.
+By default, Zulip searches messages in your history, i.e. the messages you actually received.
 This avoids cluttering search results with irrelevant messages from public streams you're not interested in.